 Celebrating Johann Sebastian Bach // Bach Wettbewerb Leipzig 2014

-Up until the 18th century, music was considered a disposable commodity.
-Composers were constantly writing new music to suit the changing tastes of the times, and no one ever thought to revisit old music of past seasons, nor did they think to continue supporting music that had long since fallen out of fashion.
-That simply wasn’t done.
+Up until the 18th century, music was considered a disposable commodity, as composers were constantly writing new music to suit the changing tastes of the times.
+No one ever thought to revisit old music of past seasons, nor did they think to continue supporting music that had long since fallen out of fashion.
 Thus, an unusual thing happened in the case of the German composer, Johann Sebastian Bach.
 Born in 1685 and died in 1750, Bach would somehow manage to develop a cult following.
-His music would continue to be taught, studied, and passed on for centuries.
-It is because of this that, when we speak of the classical canon, we always begin with Bach.
+His music would continue to be taught, studied, and passed on, for centuries after his style of composition had fallen into obsolution.
+Thus, when we speak of the classical canon, we always begin with Bach.
 Because it really did begin with Bach!
 History owes the hagiography of classical music to this very special phenomenon that happened around Bach and his music.

 The defining characteristic of Bach’s music was his mastery of counterpoint, which is an old, Baroque style of composing, in which melodies, or “voices”, are layered one over the other.
 Bach only ever wrote in counterpoint, and among his most well-known contrapuntal works are his two sets of 24 Preludes and Fugues.
 The first, completed in 1722, came with the highly descriptive title: